Fluoride Is a Neurotoxin

 Reducing Your Exposure

-• Toothpaste: Switch to fluoride-free, SLS-free toothpaste.
+- ●Toothpaste: Switch to fluoride-free, SLS-free toothpaste.
 Baking soda is the simplest and most reliable daily base — antibacterial, alkalizes oral pH, no unknown ingredients.
-Pascalite clay (hand-mined, non-nano) for periodic acute use.
+Pascalite clay (hand-mined, non-nano) for periodic acute use — contains naturally occurring trace minerals including lead as listed by the manufacturer; adult use with practitioner guidance.
 Verify any commercial paste against Lead Safe Mama's tested list for heavy metals.
 Avoid nano-hydroxyapatite and activated charcoal toothpastes.

 Supporting Detoxification